debops/debops/docs/user-guide/project-directories.rst

 with the ``--project-dir <path>`` option.
 See the manual pages of different DebOps commands to learn more.

+In the :file:`<project_dir>/.debops/conf.d/view-*.yml` configuration file created for each "infrastructure view", users can select which Ansible Collections will be searched for playbooks if one is specified without a :file:`<namespace>.<collection>/`` prefix.
+This can be used to change the default collection for a given "infrastructure view" to one which contains unprivileged playbooks and roles, or add more Ansible Collections which should be searched for playbooks.

 Contents of the project directory
 ---------------------------------